ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification defining the scope semantics, if one exists.

+## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

+This specification establishes the "ACE Groupcomm Errors" IANA Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

+The columns of this Registry are:

+* Value: The value to be used to identify the error.
+The value MUST be unique.
+The value can be a positive integer or a negative integer.
+Integer values between 0 and 255 are designated as Standards Track Document required.
+Integer values from 256 to 65535 are designated as Specification Required.
+Integer values greater than 65535 are designated as expert review.
+Integer values less than -65536 are marked as private use.

+* Description: This field contains a brief description of the error.

+* Reference: This field contains a pointer to the public specification defining the error, if one exists.

+This Registry has been initially populated by the values in {{error-types}}.
+The Reference column for all of these entries refers to this document.

 ## Expert Review Instructions {#review}

 The IANA Registries established in this document are defined as expert review.